vestrel00/contacts-android/DEV_NOTES.md

 The actual groups are in a separate table; Groups.
 Each group is associated with an Account.
 No group can exist without an account.
 It is account-exclusive.

-> Note that the **ids will vary** as the user adds and removes accounts!
-Furthermore, each account
+Each account will have its own set of the above system groups.
+This means that there may be multiple groups with the same title belonging to different accounts.

-> will have its own set of the above groups.
-This means that there may be multiple groups with the
+System ids are typically Contacts, Friends, Family, and Coworkers.
+These ids are typically the same across all copies of Android.
+Notes;
-> same title belonging to different accounts.
+- The Contacts system group is the default group in which all raw contacts of an account belongs to.

-The first 5 (this number depends on the OS / manufacturer) are system groups that are read-only.
+  Therefore, it is typically hidden when showing the list of groups in the UI.
-Newly created contacts are automatically assigned to group 1 (notice autoAdd is true).
-Group 2 is usually the favorites group, though other custom groups can also be marked as favorites.
-Custom groups created by users can be written to, deleted, set as favorites, and set to auto add.
+- The starred (favorites) group is not a system group as it has null system id.
+However, it behaves like one in that it is read only and it comes with most (if not all) copies of the native app.

 Removing the Account will delete all of the associated rows in the Groups table.

 **Groups, no available accounts**

-The native Contacts app does not display the groups field when creating or updating contacts when there are no available accounts present.
+The native Contacts app does not display the groups field when creating or updating raw contacts when there are no available accounts present.
 To enforce this behavior, this library does not allow creation of groups without associated accounts.

 **Groups, duplicate titles**

-The Contacts Provider and the native Contacts app allows multiple groups with the same title belonging to the same account to exist.
-Therefore, this library also allows this behavior even though it is considered a bug for most consumers.
-If desired, it is up to consumers to protect against multiple groups from the same account having the same titles.
+The Contacts Provider allows multiple groups with the same title belonging to the same account to exist.
+In older versions of Android, the native Contacts app does not prevent creation of new groups with existing titles.
+In newer versions, existing titles may not be used for new groups.
+This library will follow the latter.

 #### Groups Table & GroupMemberships (Data Table)

 There may be multiple groups with the same title from different accounts.
-Therefore, the group membership should point to the group belonging to the same account as the contact.
+Therefore, the group membership should point to the group belonging to the same account as the raw contact.
 The native Contacts app displays only the groups belonging to the selected account.

-Updating group memberships of existing contacts seem to be almost instant.
-All contacts must be a part of at least the default contact group.
-Contacts with no group membership will be asynchronously added to the default group by the Contacts Provider.
+Updating group memberships of existing raw contacts seem to be almost instant.
+All raw contacts must be a part of at least the default group (system id is "Contacts").
+Raw contacts with no group membership will be asynchronously added to the Account's default group by the Contacts Provider.

 Membership to the default group should never be deleted!